apcj-f5/nap-devsecops-demo/README.md

-# Demonstration of DevSecOps using NGINX App Protect
+# Demonstration of security in CI/CD pipelines using NGINX App Protect

 ---